F0lak/dm_open_ref/ref/sound/var/environment.md

 Changes the environmental reverb for all 3D sounds until another environment is specified.
 Only 3D sounds react to the environment.
-Please see the EAX2 documentation at http://developer.creative.com/ for detailed information about these settings.
+Detailed information about these settings can be found [here](https://opentk.net/api/OpenTK.Audio.OpenAL.Extensions.Creative.EFX.EffectFloat.html).

 This value may be a number which selects a preset, or a list to choose settings manually.
 The default value (-1) specifies no